 So see if you can find ways of introducing these into your life.

-If this post resonates and is helpful, have a look also at our post on How to Deal with Burnout at Work.
+If this post resonates and is helpful, and you’d like to take it further have a look at our elearning course on Burnout, here.

 If you need some help with working on this – get in touch, at Then Somehow we help you and your team build emotional literacy, increase empathy, and help you see the world differently, giving you practical tools to shift the stuff that’s stuck.